 On or after August 1, 2023, we may redeem for cash, shares of our common stock or a combination of cash and shares of our common stock, at our option, all or part of the 2025 Notes if the last reported sale price (as defined in the 2025 Indenture) of our common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading-day period ending within five trading days prior to the date on which we provide notice of redemption.
+This condition was not met during the quarter ended September 30, 2020.

-See Note 17.
-Subsequent Events, to our condensed consolidated financial statements included herein for further discussion of the 2025 Notes.
+See Note 9, Debt, to our condensed consolidated financial statements included herein for further discussion of the 2025 Notes.